 What parents need to know

 Parents need to know that The Fog is a 1980 horror movie directed by John Carpenter in which a mysterious fog wreaks havoc on a beach town.
-While the violence is nothing like the violence in other horror movies or other John Carpenter movies, it does have moments of horror-movie violence and peril.
+While the violence is nothing like the violence in other horror movies or other John Carpenter movies, it does have moments of horror movie violence and peril.
 Ghostly sea zombies slash into living folks with swords and grappling hooks.
 The murders generally avoid gore and blood, but the quick "shock" edits are careful to leave the worst of it to your imagination.
-Still the director's favorite trick seems to be a nice, shiny blade suddenly popping out of a victim who's been run clean through.
-Characters shown binge-drinking and acting drunk -- slurring speech, stumbling.
-Cigarette and pipe smoking.
+Still, the director's favorite trick seems to be a nice, shiny blade suddenly popping out of a victim who's been run clean through.
+Characters are shown binge-drinking and acting drunk with slurring speech, stumbling.
+Cigarette and pipe smoking are seen.
 A man and a woman are shown in bed together the morning after the man picked up the woman while she was hitchhiking.
-Infrequent profanity -- "f--k" used once.
-The disc jockey lead character makes deliberate innuendos, talk of being "high" up in the broadcast tower, and hoping the audience is "turned on."
+There's infrequent profanity, with "f--k" used once.
+The disc jockey lead character makes deliberate innuendo, with talk of being "high" up in the broadcast tower and hoping that the audience is "turned on."

 - Parents say

 - Kids say